 FRAC Bretagne | Rennes

-The FRAC Bretagne (Fonds Régional d’Art Contemporain) in Rennes is a public institution aimed to the promotion of contemporary art in its various means of expression.
+The FRAC Bretagne (Fonds Régional d’Art Contemporain) in Rennes is a public institution aimed at the promotion of contemporary art in its various means of expression.

-The center, founded in 1981, is housed from 2012 in a new, iconic building designed by French architects Odile Decq and Benoît Cornette.
+Since 2012, the center, founded in 1981, is housed in a new, iconic building designed by French architects Odile Decq and Benoît Cornette.

-The FRAC Bretagne has a permanent collection composed by more than 4,000 artworks by French and International artists, the collection covers different interpretation of contemporary art: abstract art in various forms, nature-inspired art and cross contaminations among different art languages, such as photography, cinema and visual arts.
+The FRAC Bretagne has a permanent collection composed of more than 4,000 artworks by French and International artists, the collection covers different interpretations of contemporary art: abstract art in various forms, nature-inspired art, and cross contaminations among different art languages, such as photography, cinema, and visual arts.

 The FRAC also organizes temporary exhibitions, including a contemporary art biennial.

-Photos: cover by Erwan Corre; 1 and 2 by Médiathèque De Quimperlé; 3 by Alan Hasoo
+Photos: and 2 by Médiathèque De Quimperlé; 3 by Alan Hasoo

 How our readers rate this museum (you can vote)